 1.3 Basis of Presentation

 This quarterly financial report has been prepared by management using an expenditure basis of accounting.
-The accompanying Statement of Authorities includes the Canadian Space Agency's spending authorities granted by Parliament and those used by the Agency, consistent with the Main Estimates and Supplementary Estimates for the 2011-2012 fiscal year.
+The accompanying Statement of Authorities includes the CSA's spending authorities granted by Parliament and those used by the Agency, consistent with the Main Estimates and Supplementary Estimates for the 2011-2012 fiscal year.
 This quarterly financial report has been prepared using a special purpose financial reporting framework designed to meet financial information needs with respect to the use of spending authorities.

 The authority of Parliament is required before moneys can be spent by the Government.
 Approvals are given in the form of annually approved limits through appropriation acts or through legislation in the form of statutory spending authority for specific purposes.

 When Parliament is dissolved for the purposes of a general election, section 30 of the Financial Administration Act authorizes the Governor General, under certain conditions, to issue a special warrant authorizing the Government to withdraw funds from the Consolidated Revenue Fund.
 A special warrant is deemed to be an appropriation for the fiscal year in which it is issued.

 The CSA uses the full accrual method of accounting to prepare and present its annual financial statements, which are part of the departmental performance reporting process.
 However, the spending authorities voted by Parliament remain on an expenditure basis, that is, a partial accrual method of accounting.
 Expenditure basis accounting thus includes disbursements, but also some expenditures incurred for salaries and salary allowances.